esin87/cheerup/README.md

 # cheerups
-This app will cheer you up
+This app will cheer you up :D
+(in progress)